aitorbernis/PUBLIC-CHESS/README.txt

 - if ( gameArray[ gameArray.length - 1 ][ rBoard ][ cBoard ].pieceColor == "white" )

-    Here we acces the Game Array, and go to it's last element (the current name matrix) and check if inside this matrix, the selected position [rBoard][cBoard] has a piece which color is white (in black's turn, white is changed to black).
+    - Here we acces the Game Array, and go to it's last element (the current name matrix) and check if inside this matrix, the selected board square [rBoard][cBoard] has a piece which color is white (in black's turn, white is changed to black).

-- If we have pressed a white piece, first we find an odd newMovement() function.
+- If we have pressed a white piece, first we find a weird newMovement() function.

-    newMovement() lives inside handlerFunctions.js
+    - newMovement() lives inside handlerFunctions.js

-    This is here so if you after pressing a white piece, you press another white piece, everything is reset and you can draw this new individual piece, not having two white pieces selected.
+    - This is here so if after pressing a white piece, you press another white piece, everything is reset and you can highlight this new individual piece, not having two white pieces highlighted.

 - Now, before everything is assigned, we trigger the movementRepetition() function (which lives inside movRepetition.js).

     - movementRepetition() is the function that scans if the movement repetition draw condition is met.

-        - It works by taking the gameArray, and if there has been 9 or more moves, it checks the current nameMatrix, the nameMatrix of 2 full white and black moves, and the 4 full white and black moves to compare them.
+        - It works by taking the gameArray, and if there has been already 9 or more moves, it checks the current nameMatrix, the nameMatrix of 2 full white and black moves, and the 4 full white and black moves to compare them (so gameArray[gameArray.length-1 .length-5 and .length-9])
         - Here is the only place where we create the identityMatrix.
 We use it to compare this different matrixes of the gameArray to see if we repeated the same position 3 times, and a draw ends the game.
         - It returns a boolean that indicates if the draw condition is met or not, if so, we have the FIRST GAME ENDING CONDITION, we trigger an alert if this function returns a boolean as true (draw is true)

 - After the movement repetition draw condition, and being this false, we can continue the game.
 - We encounter an assignation to pieceToMove with the function getSelectedPiece() (which lives inside handlerFunctions.js)

-    - This function just takes the name matrix, the coordinates of the piece to move, and returns a variable which is this piece.
+    - This function just takes the name matrix, the coordinates of the piece to move, searches for the coordinates of the piece in the nameMatrix, and returns a variable which is this piece found at the coordinates of the nameMatrix.
     - Then we just assign what the function returns to pieceToMove
     - Now pieceToMove will be the piece we pressed on

 - We have the piece, now we need to store it's position.
 We set r/cBoard to originR/C.

-- paintSelectedPiece() is a function that draws a square around the selected piece, so it is easy to see which piece is selected (it lives inside drawingFunctions.js)
+- paintSelectedPiece() is a function that draws a square around the selected piece, it highlights it, so it is easy to see which piece is selected (it lives inside drawingFunctions.js)

 - And after we have the piece, it's position and we highlighted it, we encounter what is probably the most important part of the clickHandler: gameState() (lives inside gameState.js)